 How To Make Map Paper Beads

 The shape of handmade beads is determined by the cut of the paper strips.
 To make more rounded beads, the paper is cut into long triangle-shaped strips.
 For this tutorial, I made simple cylindrical paper beads.

 Step 1: Cut the road map into strips.
 Once you have chosen, I used a rotary cutter and mat.
 I cut 20 strips of paper, each 2.5cm (1″) wide and 30cm (12″) long.

 Step 2: Next, take one strip of map paper, then wrap it tightly around the knitting needle.
 The size of the knitting needle determines the size of the hole in the centre of the paper bead.
 I used a 4mm knitting needle to fit the 4mm eyelets.

 Secure the end of the paper strip with high-tack glue.

-If you don’t have high tack glue, then you might need to clip the paper in place with a bulldog clip until the glue dries.
+If you don’t have high-tack glue, you might need to clip the paper in place with a bulldog clip until the glue dries.

 Step 3: Carry on making map paper cylinders; you will need about 20 paper beads for each bracelet.
 Then stick a 4mm coloured eyelet/grommet into each end of the bead.

 Step 5: To give the paper beads a glossy finish, brush them with crystal clear lacquer.
 The quickest and less messy way to do this is to place the beads on a wooden skewer.
 Then rest the skewer over a tray.
 Use a brush to apply the lacquer.

 Other varnishes can be used to coat the beads, such as Mod Podge.